 Advanced Placement in Languages

-In addition to hours earned through the Accelerated MDiv, students who have significant hours in Greek and/or Hebrew at the undergraduate level may also qualify for advanced placement in languages.
-For every six hours of undergraduate credit in Greek or Hebrew (with a B or better), students may qualify to proceed into the next logical class (e.g., six hours of Greek or Hebrew qualifies the student to bypass the Introductory language course at NOBTS and enroll in the Intermediate course; 12 hours qualifies a student to bypass both Introductory and Intermediate and enroll in an Advanced language course).
+Students who have significant hours in Greek and/or Hebrew at the undergraduate level may also qualify for advanced placement in languages.
+For every six hours of undergraduate credit in Greek or Hebrew (with a B or better), students may qualify to proceed into the next logical class (e.g., six hours of Greek or Hebrew qualifies the student to bypass Greek 1 or Hebrew 1 at NOBTS and enroll in Greek 2 or Hebrew 2; 12 hours qualifies a student to bypass both Greek/Hebrew 1 & 2 and enroll in an Advanced or Exegesis course).
 Students who bypass one or more courses in either language must earn a B or better in the course they take at NOBTS.
 In addition to tuition for the class taken students will pay 1/3 tuition cost for the bypassed classes (i.e., you pay for one hour and receive three).
 Students who may qualify for advanced placement in languages should contact the Accelerated MDiv office for more information.